Ichiniro/dotfiles/README.md

 # How to use the main script

 The script in charge of set the desktop colors is located in `.config/polybar/scripts/pywal_Complete.sh` you can use it from there.
 It is also aliased in my `.zshrc` file as `rice`.
 It's very easy to use.
-You just need to invoke the script and pass it a wallpaper of your choice as first parameter.
-If you want it to generate a light color scheme a second parameter is required, I usually use `-l` but in fact it doesn't matter.
+You just need to invoke the script and pass it a wallpaper of your choice with `-i` flag.
+If you want it to generate a light color scheme make sure to use `-l`.
 I'll improve the script later because for now it is a little ~~bit~~ much crappy.

 ### Examples

 Basic example to generate a Dark colorscheme

-    sh .config/polybar/scripts/pywal_Complete.sh path/to/your/wallpaper
+    sh .config/polybar/scripts/pywal_Complete.sh -i path/to/your/wallpaper

 <details>
   <summary>View example</summary>